ryanbratten/arduino-pulsed-ground-solenoid-switcher/README.md

 ## Explanation:

+## Power Supply:

+The positive terminal of the 12V power supply is connected to the positive terminals of both solenoids.
+The negative terminal of the 12V power supply is connected to the ground.

+## Solenoids:
+Solenoid1 and Solenoid2 are connected in parallel, each with a flyback diode (D1 and D2) across them to protect against voltage spikes.
+The negative terminal of each solenoid is connected to the drain of its respective MOSFET (MOSFET1 and MOSFET2).
+MOSFETs:

+The source of each MOSFET is connected to the ground.
+The gate of each MOSFET is connected to an Arduino output pin through a 10k ohm resistor (R1 and R2).
+Arduino:

+The input signal is connected to Arduino digital pin 2 and is pulsed ground.
+Arduino digital pins 3 and 4 control the gates of MOSFET1 and MOSFET2 respectively.
+SW1 represents the input signal, which is a pulsed ground connection

 ### Pins Setup:
 inputPin is set to pin 0.
 outputPinA and outputPinB are set to pins 3 and 4 respectively.